 Apply online with the Arizona Insurance Adjuster License Application.

-You must also submit Form L-152 by mail and use the mailing address found in the contact information section.
+You must also submit Form L-152 by mail to the mailing address found in the contact information section below.

 After the review is complete, you will receive an email from the state regarding the status of your license.

 You’ve done the work, put in the time and effort, and now hold the key to your own success!
 We’re proud of you.
 Take five minutes and celebrate.

 What Kind of Insurance Adjuster Will You Be?

 There are four main types of insurance adjusters: staff adjusters, independent adjusters, catastrophe adjusters, and public adjusters.

 Each of these positions accomplishes essentially the same task: assess the damage to property brought about by some event and make an evaluation of what monetary value the insurance claim should carry.

 The big difference between these different types of insurance adjusters is who pays them and, in the case of the public adjuster, who they are advocating for.
 Staff, independent, and catastrophe adjusters all require the same type of license, while a public adjuster license is a little different in its specifications.

 - Staff Adjuster – Works directly for one insurance company in order to investigate, evaluate, and potentially settle claims